ghsecuritylab/memmove/README.md

 The simulation is guided via [cocotb](https://github.com/potentialventures/cocotb). cocotb execution is coordinated with a series of Makefiles and the simulation with the associated testbenchs is performed on a python framework.
 For installing and bootstraping cocotb, follow the steps provided in the respective documentation [site](https://cocotb.readthedocs.io/en/latest/quickstart.html).

 Furthermore, cocotb needs a simulator.
 In particular, GHDL was used because of its availability, performance, conformance to standards, and open-sourceness.
 It is available [here](https://github.com/ghdl/ghdl).
-You are invited to used other simulator, but that requires tweaking the cocotb Makefiles.
+You are invited to use other simulator, but that requires tweaking the cocotb Makefiles.

 To start the simulation just do: